About us

 Connect with me on LinkedIn or email me at niemchak13@gmail.com for more information.

-**Please note: Ed has left the BTPL for the incredible opportunity of travel with his family.
+**Please note: Ed resigned from BTPL to move and spend more time with his family.
 We wish him all the best!!

 No comments: